-The British Heart Foundation (BHF) Centre of Research Excellence at Imperial was established in 2008 under Professor Michael Schneider.
-The Centre was renewed by the BHF in 2019 for a further five years, through to 2024, under the directorship of Professor Martin Wilkins.
+The British Heart Foundation (BHF) Centre for Research Excellence at Imperial was established in 2008 under Professor Michael Schneider and renewed by the BHF in 2019 for a further five years, through to 2024, under the directorship of Professor Martin Wilkins.

 The over-arching aim is to advance personalised healthcare for cardiovascular disease.
 It draws on the internationally recognised strengths of Imperial as a specialised university of science, technology and medicine to stimulate and foster cross-Faculty collaboration and clinical expertise in its partner NHS Trusts to identify tractable challenges in cardiovascular disease and address them using convergent science.

 The BHF Imperial Centre adopts and adapts machine learning and artificial intelligence techniques to interrogate large patient and population datasets to identify molecular drivers of disease, develop biomarkers for patient stratification and improve diagnostic and patient management pathways.
 We use cutting edge technologies and computational modelling developed through engineering collaborations to understand blood flow in health and disease, map cardiac arrhythmias, and design devices and interventions that can be tested in the clinical arena.
 Equally important, we use state-of-the-art data visualisation tools to engage stakeholders and inform the discussion around data use and privacy.